tomellis/nagios-eucalyptus/README.md

 ### Check libvirtd

-On Xen / KVM based Cloud, you should check that libvirt daemon is running on your Node Controllers
+On Xen / KVM based Cloud, check that libvirt daemon is running on your Node Controllers

 <pre><code>
 define service {